zzhikai/tp/docs/UserGuide.md

 LinkedOUT is the only application that any experienced recruiter needs.
 LinkedOUT allows recruiters to keep track of many applicants, and the job they applied for.
 You can store their contact details, skills and the round of their application, all in one place.

+LinkedOUT helps recruiters manage the multiple job applications they may receive on a daily basis.
+With many applications, it may be difficult to keep track of each applicant and which round they are currently at.

+Thus, LinkedOUT aims to improve a recruiter's experience.
+LinkedOUT presents recruiters with the ability to flag important applicants, edit applicants easily and search for them with ease.

+LinkedOUT comes with a Command Line Interface (CLI) as well as a Graphical User Interface (GUI) in order to provide recruiters a more streamlined experience.

 ## Table of Contents
 * Table of Contents
 {:toc}